oTree-org/otree-core/docs/app/templates.rst

 ============================

-Your ``templates/`` directory will contain the templates for the HTML that gets displayed to the user.
+Your ``templates/`` directory will contain the templates for the HTML that gets displayed to the participant.

 pTree uses `Django's template system <https://docs.djangoproject.com/en/dev/topics/templates/>`_.